Cross-Version-NMS/tiny-remapper-dependency/README.md

+# tiny-remapper-dependency

+The tiny-remapper refactored to work as a dependency for remapping jars from code.
-# tiny-remapper
+> # tiny-remapper
+>

-A tiny, efficient tool for remapping JAR files using "Tiny"-format mappings.
+> A tiny, efficient tool for remapping JAR files using "Tiny"-format mappings.
 Original code provided by Player.